A Quick Guide to Electricity in Tonga(c) tongapocketguide.com

 Some more remote accommodations in Tonga use their own power generators, which may cut out more frequently than what’s connected to the national grid.

-The most common time for power cuts to occur is during the wet season where tropical storms are more frequent and can cause damage to power lines, power stations, etc. The wet season in Tonga runs from December to April.
+The most common time for power cuts to occur is during the wet season when tropical storms are more frequent and can cause damage to power lines, power stations, etc. The wet season in Tonga runs from November to April.
 Check out What is the Weather Like in Tonga? for more information on Tonga’s climate.

 Author